sim-trhepd-rheed/sim-trhepd-rheed/README.md

 Test calculations are presented in the sample/ directory.

-## Mode swithcing between TRHEPD and RHEED modes
+## Mode swithcing between TRHEPD (positron) and RHEED (electron) modes

-The default setting is the TRHEPD mode.
+The default setting is the TRHEPD (positron) mode.
-If one would like to use the RHEED mode, one should modify the line
+If one would like to use the RHEED (electron) mode, one should modify the line

 ep=‘P'